wassimbnh/interview-challenge/README.md

-# 🚀 Oxyera Async Interview Challenge
+# 🚀 Documentation

-Hi! 👋 Welcome to the Oxyera async technical challenge.
-This test will help us evaluate your independence, code quality, organization, and technical decisions without ambiguity, so you can focus on delivering your best work.
+Hi! 👋 This documentation will help us understand your the project architecture, endpoints, and main routes.

 ---